The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: Merger impact on the main progenitors

-In Fig.~\ref{fig1::flat_or_round} we show the evolution of the galaxy shape~(the ratio between disc thickness and its radial extension) and $V_{rot}/\sigma_R$ relation for stars in different age bins~(mono-age populations), where $V_{rot}$ is the rotational velocity and $\sigma_R$ is the radial velocity dispersion.

-The shape of the galaxies is roughly estimated as the mean ratio between the mean vertical and radial positions of star particles of in-situ populations.
+In Fig.~\ref{fig1::flat_or_round} we show the evolution of the galaxy shape~(the ratio between disc thickness and its radial extension) and the $V_\phi/\sigma_R$ relation for stars in different age bins~(mono-age populations), where $V_\phi$ is the mean rotational velocity and $\sigma_R$ is the radial velocity dispersion of stars in a given age range.
+The shape of the galaxies is roughly estimated as the mean ratio between the mean vertical and radial positions of star particles of in situ populations.
 In Fig.~\ref{fig1::flat_or_round} we see that older mono-age populations tend to be thicker and less supported by the regular rotation, however, even the oldest stars show a disc-like behaviour, being flattened towards the galactic plane.
-However, these older populations do not show substantial rotation compared to the random motions, because the $V_{rot}/\sigma_R$ parameter is slightly below unity.
-With decreasing the stellar age, we see that stellar subsystems become thinner and more rotationally supported~\cite[see, e.g.][]{2014MNRAS.443.2452M, 2016MNRAS.459..199G,2017ApJ...834...27M}.
+However, these older populations do not show substantial rotation compared to the random motions, because the $V_\phi/\sigma_R$ parameter is slightly below unity.
+With the stellar age decreasing, we see that stellar subsystems become thinner and more rotationally supported~\cite[see, e.g.][]{2014MNRAS.443.2452M, 2016MNRAS.459..199G,2017ApJ...834...27M}.

 Fig.~\ref{fig1::flat_or_round} suggests that the mergers moderately affect the axis ratio and kinematic characteristics of the mono-age populations.
-For most of the merger events, we notice only temporal changes in the mono-age populations' shape, which are seen as spikes in top panels, corresponding to thickening/radial contraction of the mono-age populations.
+For most of the merger events we notice only temporal changes in the mono-age populations' shape, which are seen as spikes in the top panels, corresponding to thickening and radial contraction of the mono-age populations.
 However, soon after the merger, the shape continues to evolve smoothly.
-The rotational velocity to dispersion ratios also shows a short time-scale variation during the mergers.
-Nevertheless, in the case of the most significant mergers, we detect a substantial change in the kinematics of the mono-age populations selected in $2$~Gyr range bins.
-In the M31~(09-18) galaxy, the most massive merger at $\approx 3.5-5$~Gyr~(M5), all intermediate-age mono-age populations~($3-7$~Gyr old) heated up, which is seen in the decrease of the $V_{rot}/\sigma$ ratio.
+The velocity-to-dispersion ratios also show short timescale variations during the mergers.
+Nevertheless, in the case of the most significant mergers, we detect a substantial change in the kinematics of the mono-age populations selected in the $2$~Gyr range bins.
+In the M31~(09-18) galaxy, the most massive merger at $\approx 3.5-5$~Gyr~(M5), all intermediate-age mono-age populations~($3-7$~Gyr old) heated up, which is seen in the decrease in the $V_\phi/\sigma$ ratio.
 The oldest populations are less sensitive to such an impact.
-A similar impact of the massive merger is seen also in other galaxies, except for MW~(09-18) and MW~(37-11), which do not experience any massive mergers.
+A similar behaviour in the massive mergers' impact is seen also in other galaxies, except for MW~(09-18) and MW~(37-11), which did not experience any massive mergers.